-New Zealand has long been known as a LGBTIQ-friendly and welcoming country.
-It has robust anti-discrimination laws and legalized same-sex marriage in August 2013.
-Since then, the nation as a whole has become known as one of the most LGBTIQ-friendly places in the world.
+New Zealand has long been known as a LGBTQIA+ friendly and welcoming country.
+We have robust anti-discrimination laws and had legalized the same-sex marriage in August 2013.
+Since then, New Zealand as a whole has become known as one of the most LGBTQIA+ friendly places in the world.

 Partnership Residence Visas

-If you are the partner of a New Zealand citizen or resident, you might be eligible for the grant of a Residence Visa under the partnership policy.
+If you are the partner (or spouse) of a New Zealand citizen or resident, you might be eligible for the grant of a Residence Visa under the partnership policy.

 To be eligible for the grant of Partnership Residence Visa, you must have been living together in a genuine, stable, and credible partnership for minimum 12 months or longer, and be able to provide substantial evidence in support of your partnership.